Wangkaixing/Wangkaixing.github.io/_pages/about.md

 Publications
 ======
-- Improved FHE Bootstrapping and Its Applications in Privacy Preserving Inference of Discretized Neural Networks. (submitted to  Theoretical Computer Science, 2024)<br />
+- Improved FHE Bootstrapping and Its Applications in Privacy Preserving Inference of Discretized Neural Networks. (to be submitted)<br />
   **Kaixing Wang**, Binwu Xiang, Jiang Zhang<br />